-For the 2025 code cycle, the Statewide CASE Team used the IMPLAN model software19, along with economic information from published sources, and professional judgement to develop estimates of the economic impacts associated with each of the proposed code changes.
+For the 2025 code cycle, the Statewide CASE Team used the IMPLAN model software, along with economic information from published sources, and professional judgement to develop estimates of the economic impacts associated with each of the proposed code changes.
 Conceptually, IMPLAN estimates jobs created as a function of incoming cash flow in different sectors of the economy, due to implementing a code or a standard.
 The jobs created are typically categorized into direct, indirect, and induced employment.
-For example, cash flow into a manufacturing plant captures direct employment (jobs created in the manufacturing plant), indirect employment (jobs created in the manufacturing plant), indirect employment (jobs created in the larger economy due to purchasing habits of people newly employed in the manufacturing plant).
+For example, cash flow into a manufacturing plant captures direct employment (jobs created in the manufacturing plant), indirect employment (jobs created in the sectors that provide raw materials to the manufacturing plant) and induced employment (jobs created in the larger economy due to purchasing habits of people newly employed in the manufacturing plant).
 Eventually, IMPLAN computes the total number of jobs created due to a code.
 The assumptions of IMPLAN include constant returns to scale, fixed input structure, industry homogeneity, no supply constraints, fixed technology, and constant byproduct coefficients.
 The model is also static in nature and is a simplification of how jobs are created in the macro-economy.